Active Directory Integration Guide - Secure Operations via Twingate & LDAPS

 • Authenticate using the provided service account

-• Perform password resets using LDAP operations
+• Perform password resets or account unlock using LDAP operations

-Tailscale Auth Key and VM Rebuilds
+Twingate Auth Key and VM Rebuilds

 No further action is required unless one of the following occurs: